How an agency responds to an Ombudsman investigation

 Investigations

-The Ombudsman’s role is to independently review administrative actions of public sector agencies.
-It is an integral part of the system of public accountability in Queensland.
+The Ombudsman’s role is to independently investigate administrative actions of public sector agencies.
+This is an integral part of the system of public accountability in Queensland.

 An Ombudsman investigation may be about a particular complaint or may be undertaken on the Ombudsman’s own initiative.
-If an investigation finds an agency or entity’s practices or procedures can be improved, it will make recommendations.
+If we find an agency's (or entity’s) practices or procedures can be improved, the Ombudsman can make recommendations.

-Investigations can be conducted informally or the Ombudsman can decide to use formal powers to require documents, information or answers to questions.
-Most investigations are completed in an informal and cooperative way.
+We can conduct investigations informally.
+However, the Ombudsman can decide to use formal powers to require agencies to provide documents, information or answers to questions.
+We complete most investigations in an informal and cooperative way.

-The Ombudsman Act 2001 (the Act) includes a secrecy provision that prevents information obtained during preliminary inquiries or investigations being unlawfully disclosed.
-This applies to Ombudsman officers as well as agency officers.
+The Ombudsman Act 2001 (the Act) includes a secrecy provision that prevents any person from unlawfully disclosing information obtained during preliminary inquiries or investigations.
+This applies to Ombudsman officers as well as agency/entity officers.

-The Act also states that any obligation you may have to maintain secrecy under another Act does not apply to the information you provide to investigators.
+The Act also states that any obligation you may have to maintain secrecy under another Act does not apply to the information you provide to us.

 Responding to a request for information

 Ombudsman investigators will usually request particular documents or specific information.
-Sometimes they may want to arrange to meet officers who were part of the decision-making process.
+Sometimes, they may want to meet officers who were part of the agency’s (or entity’s) decision-making process.

 To respond to a request, you should:

-• Use plain language and provide a clear, accurate and complete response.
-If you are having difficulty providing the information requested, you can contact the investigator to discuss the request.
+• use plain language and provide a clear, accurate and complete response.

-You can provide background information in your response if you think it will help the investigation but make sure you explain the relevance of the material.
+You can also provide background information if you think it will help our investigation.
+However, please make sure you explain the relevance of the material.

-If you have any questions or concerns surrounding the information request or timeframe provided, please contact the investigator to discuss.
+If you have any questions or concerns about the information request or the timeframe, please contact the investigator.

-The request for information may cause your agency or entity to reconsider its original decision or identify improvements in your own policies or procedures.
-If this is the case, include details of this in your response.
+The request for information may cause your agency or entity to reconsider its original decision or identify improvements in its policies or procedures.
+If this is the case, tell us about it in your response.
 You can also talk directly to the investigator about what your agency or entity plans to do.

 Analysis and outcomes